who we are

 Equity & Belonging

-I am a mom, sister, daughter, partner, and friend.
+mom, partner, sister, daughter, friend.
 My favorite color is black.
 I am a left-handed aquarian who loves to read, crochet, and watch a good movie.
 Born and raised in Seattle, WA, I prefer cold weather to the scorching hot.
 I could eat Cinnabon every day.
 I believe love is love, Black lives matter, no human is illegal, and kindness is everything.

 she/her/hers